mixu/minitask/readme.md

       ]
     }

-Each file is annotated with a `fs.Stat` object, since you'll want that information anyway.
+Each file is annotated with a `fs.Stat` object, since you'll need that information anyway to distinguish between directories and files when iterating over directories..

 ### Phase 1.1: List filtering